Category Archives: Colorado

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been specifically checked, or an item that is being divided, will certainly require a survey to situate the new corners and also whole lot lines in Colorado, which ought to be permanently marked so they will certainly never ever come to be lost.
+Land that has actually never ever been specifically checked, or an item that is being separated, will require a survey to situate the new corners and also whole lot lines in Colorado, which need to be permanently marked so they will never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.